 While deer droppings all follow a general pattern, there can actually be quite a bit of variety when it comes to certain features like size and shape.
 Learning what these features are and what they indicate can help you track deer, manage a herd on your property and, of course, hunt.

-Size is one of the first things you’ll notice when examining deer droppings.
+Size is one of the first things you’ll notice when examining deer poop.
 They’re usually about half an inch in diameter, but you may find larger, longer droppings.
 This actually doesn’t really indicate the size of the deer but rather its diet.

 When deer eat fibrous foods like leaves and nuts, the droppings are small and round.
 However, in the summer and fall when they’re eating a lot of fruit to prepare for winter, their poop is more likely to clump together and produce long droppings.